Darth-Apple/BAM/readme.txt

 ADDING CUSTOM STYLES/COLORS:
 ----------------------------------------------------

-  - By default, BAM comes with six color styles, and two of these are new styles that come with BAM+.
+  - By default, BAM comes with seven color styles, and three of these are new styles that come with BAM+.
 You can add additional styles easily by defining the background color and border color in a new class.
 Other properties of the announcement layout (padding, etc.) are defined by a global class used by all announcements.
 You can place your custom style classes in the Custom CSS field in your plugin settings.
 Once you have saved your custom CSS classes, simply define the "custom class" field when creating announcements to use your new custom color style!

   Example: